mavera12/EHR/Generic-Module-Framework.md

 `Conditional` transitions will transition to one of several possible states based on conditional logic.
 A `conditional_transition` consists of an array of `condition`/`transition` pairs which are tested in the order they are defined.
 The first condition that evaluates to `true` will result in a transition to its corresponding `transition` state.
 The last element in the `condition_transition` array may contain only a `transition` (with no `condition`) to indicate a fallback transition when all other conditions are `false`.

+If none of the `conditions` evaluated to `true`, and no fallback transition was specified, the module will transition to a default `Terminal` state.

 Please see the [Logic](#logic) section for more information about creating logical conditions.

 **Example**